how to deal with haters in life

 Image of two people's feet facing each other, but being separated by a yellow line, indicating that's the boundary.

 They will probably take this as an insult, but that’s their problem.
-As long as you communicated the message respectfully, then you don’t have yourself to blame.
+As long as you communicated the message respectfully, you don’t have yourself to blame.

 4. Avoid them if possible